 In the neutral timing position the motor will perform the same regardless of rotation and will provide equal power in both rotations (CW and CCW).
-If the motor is to be rotated primarily in a single rotational direction, performance of the motor in that rotational direction may be increased (higher RPM's, less arcing, lower amp draw) by having the timing set for the normal rotational direction.
+If the motor is to be rotated primarily in a single rotational direction, performance of the motor in that rotational direction may be increased (higher RPMs per volt, less arcing, lower amp draw at higher torque level, higher voltage) by having the timing set for the normal rotational direction.
 Performance will be decreased when the motor is then rotated in the opposite direction of the favored timing.
-Full power should be avoided when the motor is operated in the the rotational direction opposite the favored timing, or damage to the motor may occur.
+Full power should be avoided when the motor is operated in the rotational direction opposite the favored timing, or damage to the motor may occur.

-Motor Characteristics (CONT.)
+Motor Characteristics